ericxian1997/WordsStressPredict/README.md

 ## Our Submission
-The first submission only uses vowel phonemes as features, which gets a 84.6% test accuracy.<br />
+The first submission only uses vowel phonemes as features, which gets a 84.6% test accuracy.<br /><br />

-The second submission uses vowel and consonant phonemes as features and gets a 89.9% test accuracy.<br />
+The second submission uses vowel and consonant phonemes as features and gets a 89.9% test accuracy.<br /><br />

-The second submission combines phonetic features and spelling features, which gets a 91.4% test accuracy.<br />
+The second submission combines phonetic features and spelling features, which gets a 91.4% test accuracy.<br /><br />

-All of three submissions use random forest classifier.
+All of three submissions use random forest classifier.<br />

 <h1><center>Project: Predict Stress in English Words</center></h1>
 In this project, you need to build a classifier to predict the stresses for a list of English words.